 Their first two albums, De bon matin (2007) and Pas manouche, c’est louche (2010), achieved rapid critical acclaim.
 Only a few weeks after it was released, De bon matin went to the top of Radio-Canada’s Coup de Coeur hit list and reached number one on the Radio Couleur Jazz top 4.
 In turn, Pas manouche, c’est louche was nominated for Best Jazz Album Creation at the ADISQ awards, alongside other great artists such as Jordan Officer, Julie Lamontagne and Christine Jensen.

 On stage, we bear witness to four musicians who have mastered their talents.
 They improvise with ease, interpret their repertoire with dynamism, and blend their voices together in refined harmonies.
 But it’s their communicative energy and the personal bond between them that hits home the most.
 Christine Tassan et les Imposteures, are first and foremost four friends who have harnessed their energies and their voices to give rise to, year after year, the fruit of their creativity.

-Their third album, released in October 2012, follows in the same lively spirit.
+Their third album, released in 2012 and finalist at the Opus Prize 2014 in the “Jazz album of the year” category, follows in the same lively spirit.
 Like its two predecessors, it weaves together a clever mix of original compositions and standards, songs and instrumental pieces.
 The album brims with a ripe confidence that clearly reveals the evolution of the group.
 C’est l’heure de l’apéro marks the beginning of a new chapter for Christine Tassan et les Imposteures, who are once again touring Québec, Canada and the world to showcase their new sparkling and savory show.